Matt Olson Player Props: Braves vs. Rockies

 Matt Olson At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 134th, his on-base percentage ranks 55th, and he is 33rd in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 128th, his on-base percentage ranks 49th, and he is 25th in the league in slugging.

-- Olson has reached base via a hit in 42 games this year (of 68 played), and had multiple hits in 14 of those games.
+- Olson has picked up a hit in 62.3% of his 69 games this year, with multiple hits in 21.7% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.